 The residents of Staten Island and Brooklyn rely on a combination of roads, bridges, ferries, tunnels, buses, and subway lines each day.
 Knowing the importance of safe roads and efficient public transportation, improving New York’s transit system is of the utmost importance to me.
-Some of my biggest transportation priorities include:

 Fighting Toll Hikes